bob123456678/TrainControl/src/examples/Readme.md

 If you want to designate a parking space without reversing functionality, simply change a station to a non-station.
 Paths that start from a non-station, or a reversing station, will never automatically be chosen.
 When you want the locomotive to run again, manually trigger a path to another station, or change the point back to a station.

-# Advanced layouts
+# Advanced layouts and settings

-This graph model can be used to automate layouts with complex designs and tons of switches.
+TrainControl's graph model can be used to automate layouts with complex designs and tons of switches.
+A more advanced example (automation JSON plus CS2 layout files) can be found in [cs2_sample_layout](../../cs2_sample_layout/config/)

+Remember that everything described below can now be fully edited via TrainControl's graph UI!

+## Train lengths and non-atomic routes

 From v1.8.10, you can specify the train length for any locomotive (via the optional `trainLength` integer JSON key), and the maximum allowed train length for a station (via the `trainLength` integer JSON key), for any locomotive entry within the `points` list.
 This will force the autonomous operation logic to account for the length of different trains.
 When configured correctly, this can prevent long trains from stopping at short stations.